 Except for Mr. Cornwell, the Company has no employment agreements in the United States.
-In Ireland, UTMD is subject to providing certain advance notice to its employees in the event of termination.
+In Ireland, UTMD is subject to providing certain statutory advance notice and severance benefits to its employees in the event of redundancy termination.

 In May 1998, the Company entered into an agreement with the CEO to provide a long term incentive to increase shareholder value.
 The Company is required to pay Mr. Cornwell additional compensation in the event his employment is terminated as a result of a change in control at the election of the Company or by the mutual agreement of Mr. Cornwell and the Company.
 Under the agreement, the additional compensation that the Company is required to pay Mr. Cornwell is equal to his last three years' salary and bonuses, and the appreciation of stock value for awarded options above the option exercise price.
-Presently, Mr. Cornwell holds 50,000 option shares at an exercise price of \$25.59/ share.
-Based on the \$21.95/ share closing price on December 31, 2008 and actual salary plus bonuses for the three years of 2006-2008, the additional compensation would be \$1,276,600.
+Presently, Mr. Cornwell holds 40,000 option shares at an exercise price of \$25.59/ share.
+Based on the \$26.88/ share closing price on December 31, 2010 and actual salary plus bonuses for the three years of 2008-2010, the additional compensation would be \$1,180,425.

-In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 2% of the excess value per share paid by an acquiring company that exceeds \$14.00 per share.
-For example, at the \$21.95 per share closing price at the end of 2008, the amount of incentive compensation in the event of an acquisition of UTMD would be \$596,250.
-At the time of the execution of the agreement, the value per UTMD share was approximately \$7.75.
+In the event of a change in control, the Company will also pay Mr. Cornwell incentive compensation under the agreement equal to about 2% of the value paid by an acquiring company that exceeds \$14.00 per share.
+For example, at the \$26.88 per share closing price at the end of 2010, the amount of incentive compensation in the event of an acquisition of UTMD would be \$966,000.
+At the time of the execution of the agreement, the value per UTMD share was \$7.75.

 The CEO is the only employee with a formal termination benefit agreement, which was last modified in 1998.
-The board of directors does not anticipate the need for any other agreements for the indefinite future.
+Unless acquired as part of the acquisition of another company in a stock purchase transaction, the Board of Directors does not anticipate the need for any other agreements for the indefinite future.
 In the absence of any practical requirement, UTMD has no general policies regarding termination benefits.

-The Company is also required to pay all other optionees under employee and outside director's option plans, the appreciation of stock value for awarded options above the option exercise price in the event of a change of control of the Company.
-The number of options outstanding as of December 31, 2008, excluding those held by the CEO, is 158,300 at an average exercise price of \$22.22/ share.
-Of those option shares, 91,600 are at exercise prices above \$21.95, the year-end 2008 closing price.
-At the \$21.95 per share closing price, the amount of change of control pay due all optionees excluding the CEO would be \$478,000.
+The Company is also required to pay all other optionees under employee and outside director's option plans, the appreciation of stock value for awarded options above the option exercise price ("in the money") in the event of a change of control of the Company.
+The number of in-the-money options outstanding as of December 31, 2010, excluding those held by the CEO and outside directors, was 105,300 at an average exercise price of \$22.13/ share.
+At the year-end 2010 per share closing price, the amount of change of control pay due all optionees excluding the CEO and outside directors would be \$505,500.

-Outstanding Equity Awards at 2008 Fiscal Year End
+Outstanding Equity Awards at 2010 Fiscal Year End

-8 1 3

 Option Awards

 Number of Securities Number of Securities

 Underlying Unexercised Underlying Unexercised Option

 Options Options Exercise Option

 Named Executive (#) (#) Price Expiration

 Officer Exercisable Unexercisable (\$) Date

-Kevin L. Cornwell 50,000 25.59 1/29/2014
+Kevin L. Cornwell 40,000 25.59 1/29/2014

 Paul O. Richins 125 18.00 10/4/2014

-100 50 21.68 5/13/2015
+150 21.68 5/13/2015

+1,094 1,406 24.00 1/30/2019